DanielPiliutsin/Vertextostandardform/README.md

 Add this program to your calculator for a fast and easy Vertex to Standard Form Converter for Algebra II
+<p><b>You Need TI Connect With A PC In Order To Download The File Onto Your Calculator!</b></p>
-<P>Download TI Connect CE in order here: https://education.ti.com/en/products/computer-software/ti-connect-ce-sw</p>
+<P>Download TI Connect App Here: https://education.ti.com/en/products/computer-software/ti-connect-ce-sw</p>